nsb229/ToDo-List/README.md

 <img width="1469" alt="Screen Shot 2023-08-05 at 1 21 51 PM" src="https://github.com/nsb229/ToDo-List/assets/126029768/c88ed583-4db1-4e48-b61d-a0b27270ac7a">

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## To View the App
+Click [ToDo-List](https://nsb229.github.io/ToDo-List/) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

 ## Available Scripts